thkuan/LeetCode/README.md

 or
 if (condition) ret_val = 100;
 ```
-14. Put spaces inside a condition of each expression except start and end of parenthese, and at end of semicolons
+14. Put spaces inside a condition of each expression except the start and end of parenthesis, and at the end of semicolons
 ```
 [Example]:
 if (TRUE == val && FALSE == val2) {